anbagam1999/web/about-us/our-story.md

 ## 1 - Report

-If you come across mentally ill person wandering on the roads or Streets
+If you come across mentally ill person wandering on the roads or streets, please call helpline number [14416](tel:14416) or kavalkarangal [9444717100](tel:9444717100).

 ## 2 - Rescue

-please don't hesitate to call 94440 09988 or 044 - 2901 3306
+Please don't hesitate to call 94440-09988 or 044-2901-3306 for further guidance.

 ## 3 - Rehabilitate

-Anbagam will rescue and rehabilitate them as per the procedures.
+Assist the police to translocate the patient to the nearest approved NGO as per their guidance.